Monkeypaw Productions

-Monkeypaw Productions is an American film and television production company founded by Jordan Peele in January 31, 2012.
+Monkeypaw Productions is an American independent film and television production company founded by Jordan Peele on January 31, 2012.
 It is known for producing horror films, such as Get Out, Us, Candyman, Nope, and Wendell & Wild, as well as other films, such as Keanu and Monkey Man.

 On October 1, 2019, the company signed a 5-year exclusivity deal with Universal Pictures.

 Overview

 In 2012, Jordan Peele launched Monkeypaw Productions and released the comedy series Key & Peele on January 31, 2012, on Comedy Central.
 After the series ended in 2015, Peele and Keegan-Michael Key wrote the script for the action comedy film Keanu which was released on April 29, 2016, by New Line Cinema and Warner Bros.
 Pictures.

 On September 21, 2015, it was announced that Peele would write and direct his directorial debut feature film Get Out, a social horror film starring Daniel Kaluuya and Allison Williams which was released on February 24, 2017, by Universal Pictures.
 Following the success of the film, Peele signed a two-year, first-look deal with Universal.
 The deal was made with the intention of highlighting stories and creatives from marginalized communities.

 On November 3, 2015, it was reported that Henry Selick was developing Wendell & Wild, a stop motion animated horror comedy film based on an unpublished book by Selick and Clay McLeod Chapman.
 The film was set to star Key and Peele, the latter also being a writer and producer on the film.
 In March 2018, the film was picked up by Netflix.
 The film premiered at TIFF on September 11, 2022, and was later released on October 28, 2022.

 On May 16, 2017, it was announced that the company and Bad Robot were producing a horror television series titled Lovecraft Country for HBO and Warner Bros.
 Television Studios.
 The series was based on and served as a continuation of the 2016 novel of the same name by Matt Ruff.
 The pilot was written by Misha Green, who served as the showrunner for the series.
-Peele, J. J. Abrams and Ben Stephenson served as executive producers.
+Peele, J. J. Abrams, and Ben Stephenson served as executive producers.
 The series premiered on August 16, 2020.

 On May 8, 2018, it was announced that Peele would write and direct his second feature film Us, a horror film starring Lupita Nyong'o, Winston Duke and Elisabeth Moss.
 The film was released on March 22, 2019, by Universal Pictures.
 In 2019, Us was featured in a maze for Universal's Halloween Horror Nights and in 2022 as part of the terror tram.